-August 2016 marked the beginning of the 23rd year in business for this very successful artist-run store.
-There are currently about 90 artisans on display.
+August 2017 marked the beginning of the 24th year in business for this very successful artist-run store.
 All work is juried and is of very high quality, with price ranges for even the smallest budget.
 The Members are justifiably proud of their long record supporting local Cowichan artists and other artists from Vancouver Island.

 Mid way between VICTORIA and NANAIMO, their great location is at the heart of the Cowichan Valley in historic downtown Duncan.
-IMAGINE THAT! is a pleasant place to turn off the Island Highway and have an artistic "refuelling" stop.
+IMAGINE THAT! is a pleasant place to turn off the TransCanada and have an artistic "refuelling" stop.
 Look for the red brick CITY HALL.
 We're across the square.

 Imagine that! is proudly Canadian, with most works made in the Cowichan Valley or in the surrounding towns of Chemainus, Ladysmith, Nanaimo, and Victoria.

 Imagine That!
-Artisans' Designs features the work of Sandra Greenaway and Katie Daniel, who are the principal Co-op Members, plus approximately 90 other professional artisans and artists.
+Artisans' Designs features the work of 80-some professional artisans and artists.

 Each day, you will meet one of our working artists helping to operate the shop and make it the success it is.
 Come in and say hello.